sha9506/Kafka-Transfromer/README.md

 This project implements a scalable, real-time data processing pipeline using Kafka, MongoDB, Kubernetes (Minikube/OpenShift), and Python.
 It simulates a message-driven architecture where employee records flow through multiple processing stages—ingestion, transformation, and storage—across distributed pods.

 # Problem Statement
-In many modern enterprise systems, raw data—especially employee-related data—is generated in high volume and often in inconsistent formats.
+Raw data—especially employee-related data—is generated in high volume and often in inconsistent formats.
 Processing this data in real-time while ensuring accuracy, auditability, and fault tolerance becomes a challenge, particularly in distributed microservice environments.

 This project solves that problem by: